 HITs can be viewed readily on your user dashboard and they look something like the image below.

-(A) As you can see, there are more than 440,000 thousand HITs available online (at this point of writing).
+(A) As you can see, there are more than 440,000 thousand HITs available online (at this point in writing).

 (D) A brief title on what the task is all about.